pmp-p/micropython-ports-wasm/README.md

 # MicroPython and Web Assembly (wasm)

-### currently paused because reached somehow limit of emscripten compiler by abusing jump tables
+### NEWS:

-working versions are before the release tag.
+16 august 2019 : retrying stackless with clang CI intregration this is using emsdk tot-upstream (tip of tree) not latest-upstream (yet)

-### meanwhile trying new upstream clang with micropython no nlr branch which is better for stackless
+10 august 2019 : currently paused because reached somehow limit of emscripten compiler by abusing jump tables meanwhile trying new upstream clang with micropython no nlr branch which is better for stackless https://github.com/pmp-p/micropython/tree/wasm-nonlr/ports/wasm-no-nlr

-https://github.com/pmp-p/micropython/tree/wasm-nonlr/ports/wasm-no-nlr
+old working versions always stored in branches.

 ## What ?